San7o/hive-operator/docs/DEVELOPMENT.md

 make manifests
 ```

-To generate the eBPF program, first you need to have the following
+To generate the eBPF program, you need to have the following
 dependencies in your system:

 - Linux kernel version 5.7 or later, with ebpf support enabled